 Earned wage access (EWA) can go by lots of names, like early wage access, on-demand pay, instant pay, daily pay benefit, or earned income access.
 But all these names refer to a solution that does the same basic thing: It helps employees access wages they’ve already earned before payday comes.
 This helps employees manage cash-flow emergencies using their own resources, while avoiding credit card debt or other predatory financial solutions like payday loans.

 Earned wage access helps employees, but it’s advantageous for businesses, too.
 Employee Benefits News named EWA “the most important benefit in a post-COVID-19 world,” citing PwC’s 2019 Employee Financial Wellness Survey which found that “47% of employees are stressed with their financial situation.”
 By offering EWA, employers can address employee financial stress which negatively impacts the business due to lost productivity and absenteeism.
-At the same time, this benefit positively impacts retention and the employee experience.
+At the same time, this earned wage access benefit positively impacts retention and the employee experience.
 Let’s take a look.

 The Employee Benefits News article mentioned earlier says that if employees, specifically front-line workers, don’t feel supported and valued then business will suffer.
 Problems with retention, engagement, and productivity are projected to get worse, which should serve as a big red flag for businesses — because these issues were already cause for great concern.
 Here’s how offering EWA can help businesses.